openstax/poet/README.md

 1. If you run the Unit tests from the `[Run and Debug]` VSCode panel then breakpoints will work.
 1. If you want to run the tests from a terminal, follow the instructions to set the [Auto-Attach setting in VSCode](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach) and then run `npm run test:unit` or `npm run test:unit:watch`.

+# Commandline

+A commandline version of POET is available at [./poet](./poet).
+It can be run just by cloning this repo which means it can be used in containers that have NodeJS.

 # Publishing